ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4-serverless-architecture/README.md

 ### Front End Application

-The front-end application is all the static content (HTML files, CSS files, JavaScript files and images) that are generated by `create-react-app`.
+The front-end application is all the static content (HTML files, CSS files, JavaScript files, and images) that are generated by `create-react-app`.
 All these objects are hosted on AWS Amplify Console.

 When a user connects to the web site, the needed resources are downloaded to their browser and start to run there.
 When the application needs to communicate with the backend it does so by issuing REST API calls to the backend.